 - the role of research in enabling transformation and building resilience

 - identifying key knowledge and training gaps that need to be addressed to equip the next generation of researchers with the interdisciplinary skills for developing regionally and locally appropriate responses to current climate-driven challenges.

 China event: sustainable and inclusive climate adaptation and resilience in a carbon neutral future: local leadership for a global goal

-As part of the COP26 Adaptation and Resilience events series, the Administrative Centre for China’s Agenda 21 (ACCA21), affiliated to China Ministry of Science and Technology (MOST), and UKRI will jointly host this workshop on 15 September, 15:00 to 18:15 China Standard Time (CST), 08:00 to 11:15 (BST).
+On 15 September, the Administrative Centre for China’s Agenda 21 (ACCA21), affiliated to China Ministry of Science and Technology (MOST), and UKRI jointly hosted a workshop to showcase regional climate adaptation and resilience research priorities and strengths.

 - what are the existing climate adaptation gaps and what research is needed to respond to them?